 I didn’t have a fever.
 I could feel my bladder only partially being emptied post-void most of the time but I wouldn’t regard this sensation as pain.
 The urine appeared normal – the colour looked no different to what it has been in the past several months (clear light yellow); there was no cloudiness and no change in odor.
 I did not see any urethral discharge.

 I did not notice any genital numbness.
 I had no change in my bowel habit, and sensation in my rectum, anus, and perianal region was normal.
-I did not have any urinary or faecal incontinence.
+I did not have any urinary or fecal incontinence.

 I’ve had all sorts of medical problems in the past, but they never included urinary tract infection or kidney stones.
 I have never had any sexually transmitted disease (STD) and had no reason to have one at this time.
 I don’t have diabetes mellitus or any other endocrine or metabolic disorder.